codefresh-io/cap-docs.codefresh.io/_docs/runtime/install-on-prem.md

   seedJobs:
     enabled: true
 ```
-#### Step 5: Install the Helm chart
+#### Step 7: Install the Helm chart
-Install the Helm chart with the configuration to deploy the Codefresh on-premises platform.
+Install the Helm chart with the configuration to deploy Codefresh on-premises.

 ```yaml
 helm upgrade --install cf ./codefresh \